 A Note on Technology

-Modern tools can significantly boost homework completion.
+Modern tools can significantly boost growth task completion.
 Client portals that allow easy access to resources, session summaries, and assigned tasks remove friction from the process.
 When clients can review what was discussed and access their assignments from their phone, follow-through improves.

-InterSession's client sharing features let you send session summaries, resources, and homework directly to clients—keeping everything organized and accessible.
+InterSession's client sharing features let you send session summaries, resources, and growth tasks directly to clients. keeping everything organized and accessible.

 Conclusion

-Improving homework completion isn't about being stricter or more persuasive.
+Improving growth task completion isn't about being stricter or more persuasive.
 It's about designing assignments that fit your client's life, removing barriers, and creating a consistent feedback loop.
-Small changes in how you assign and review homework can lead to significant improvements in treatment outcomes.
+Small changes in how you assign and review growth tasks can lead to significant improvements in treatment outcomes.